titpetric/microservice/articles/2019-12-02-introduction-to-protobuf-services.md

-# Go: Introduction to protobuf: Services
+# Go: Introduction to Protobuf: Services

 The next step (or possibly the first step) about implementing a microservice, is defining it's API endpoints.
 What people usually do is write http handlers and resort to a routing